kubeflow/kubeflow/kubeflow/profiles/prototypes/README.md

 ![jobs and notebooks](./docs/jobsandnotebooks.png "jobs and notebooks")

-Users __stan__ and __jackie__ can are subjects within the shared namespace.
-A subject can be either a User (for GKE a user can be their IAM role) or a ServiceAccount.
-If they are ServiceAccounts, these may be created by the kubeflow admin within the kubeflow namespace and their secret tokens distributed to stan and jackie to be included in their $HOME/.kube/config files.
+Users __stan__ and __jackie__ are subjects within the shared namespace.
+A subject can be either a User (for GKE a user can be their IAM role where their name is their email address) or a ServiceAccount.
+If they are ServiceAccounts, these may be created by the kubeflow admin within the kubeflow namespace and the secret tokens for each ServiceAccount distributed to each user and appended to their $HOME/.kube/config files.

+- Service Account

 ![service accounts](./docs/serviceaccounts.png "service accounts")

-or
+- User

 ![iam users](./docs/iamusers.png "IAM users")

-For each user, the kubeflow admin creates a RoleBinding for that user in the shared namespace.
+Per user, the kubeflow admin creates a RoleBinding for that user in the shared namespace.
 The RoleBinding's roleRef is a constained Role that only allows the user to create and get Profile CRs.
 The subject is - as noted above - a ServiceAccount or User.

 ![rolebindings](./docs/rolebindings.png "rolebindings")